 Aotea the island of many treasures

 A Maori proverb

 I walk calm but determined towards an unknown destination.
 I don’t know where I gonna sleep tonight.
 I just walk – step by step, enjoying this unusually warm pre-summer afternoon in New Zealand.

 “So, this is your home?”
 I asked in a way an excited kid would ask.
-“It’s paradise!!”, I raved.
-“Yes, I suppose it is.”, the guy countered with a shaky voice – but not because of his emotions, but because he was probably an alcoholic.
+“It’s paradise!!”
+I raved.
+“Yes, I suppose it is,” the guy countered with a shaky voice – but not because of his emotions, but because he was probably an alcoholic.
 We turned into a gravel road alongside a beautiful empty beach.
 A few minutes of silence later I found myself on Medlands Campground.
 “You will be alone tonight.
-Good luck and see you around.”, the guy left with a dust cloud.
+Good luck and see you around,” he left with a dust cloud.

 I knew, today I would have the time.
 I didn’t have to reach anything else than the next stunning campground.
 Decelerated, without ruffle and excitement I was looking for a spot to practice some Qi-Gong.
 Not for my body, but for my mind – to revive the spirits and to comfort the doubt-demons.
 But I realized – I was already calm.
 The last weeks at Cape Reinga, Raglan and the Marlborough Sounds – the life close to the sea brought peace to my soul. (“Staring at the sea” doesn’t only cure tonsillitis. 😉